jordancodesforfun/jordancodesforfun/README.md

  # Hello!
 I’m Jordan aka @jordancodesforfun
  I'm a college student interested in anylisis of voter trends.
-Ive taken some classes on R, but most of my knolledge on any language is self-taught through books or Chat GBT.
+Ive taken some classes on R and LaTeX, but most of my knolledge on any language is self-taught through books or Chat GBT.
 Most of what you will find on my profile is me playing with data I found somewhere or tables I created that might be of interest.
 Appreciate any feedback on what I can do better!